TerribleDev/intro-to-docker/Readme.md

 ## Intro to docker

 This is the code for my intro to docker class.
-These are the materials for an in-person class, and is **not for self-directed learning**.
+These are the materials for an in-person class, and are **not for self-directed learning**.
 This is still being put together.
 Please clone the repo on the day of the class for the latest materials.

 ## Getting Started